 What is employee experience?

+As with customers, there will be certain touchpoints across the employee lifecycle where a good or bad employee experience could have an impact on someone’s engagement or likelihood of leaving.
+In customer experience they are known as the ‘moments of truth’.
 When discussing employee experience, analyst company Gartner has described them as the ‘moments that matter’ – the points during an individual’s working day, year or career that shape their view of an organisation and their role within it.

 Some examples of these moments might be: